Updated 26th March 2023

 As sorrel can be used like spinach or chard, you can use it as a substitute for these in recipes.
 Specific sorrel recipes can be found searching the web.
 I’ve adapted Alison’s Sorrel and Potato Gratin, swapping the onions for garlic (I’m allergic to onions), and sometimes adding some cheese on top towards the end of the bake.
 From a spoonie perspective, this dish is great as it is enough for two people, with a bit of salad, for 3 nights.
 It remains just as tasty each evening, just needing 2 minutes in the microwave to heat it up.

-I've posted my Sorrel and Potato Gratin recipe, and I've also created my own recipe, Sorrel and Mushroom Pasta (above), which my partner and I think is rather divine.
+I’ve posted my Sorrel and Potato Gratin recipe, and I’ve also created my own recipe, Sorrel and Mushroom Pasta (above), which my partner and I think is rather divine.
+And do try Sorrel and lentil soup which is a a nice light soup for a windy and wet summers day.
+We also frequently add sorrels to omelettes (a sorrel and cheese omelette is divine), curries and stews.

 So, have I convinced you that sorrel is a spoon-easy vegetable to grow and eat?
 How about give sorrel a go and let me know what you think.